Techno-thriller

 A techno-thriller or technothriller is a hybrid genre drawing from science fiction, thrillers, spy fiction, action, and war novels.
-They include a disproportionate amount (relative to other genres) of technical details on their subject matter (typically military technology); only hard science fiction tends towards a comparable level of supporting detail on the technical side.
+They are defined by a thriller style of narrative structure, but supported by an exceptional amount of technical details on their subject matter (typically military technology).
 The inner workings of technology and the mechanics of various disciplines (espionage, martial arts, politics) are thoroughly explored, and the plot often turns on the particulars of that exploration.
-This genre began to exist and establish itself in the early 20th century with further developments and focus on the genre in the mid 20th century.
+This genre began to be distinguished from its parent genres in the early 20th century, receiving further developments and focus in the mid 20th century.

 History

-The genre dates back to as early as the 20th century and a lot of techno-thrillers are comparable to science-fiction and many of the subcategories within science-fiction.
-The popularity of the genre had evolved significantly and it continues to be a growing genre that is still publicly experimented on and thriving today.
+The genre dates back to early in the 20th century.
+Invasion of the Sea by Jules Verne (1905) has been called an early techno-thriller.
+Many techno-thrillers are comparable to science fiction—and several modes within science-fiction.
+The popularity of the genre has maintained itself and evolved over the years.

-One of the earliest techno-thrillers is thought to be The Satan Bug (1962) by Alistair MacLean, while a lot of what counted for science fiction in the pre-war and early post-war Soviet Union were essentially techno-thrillers, full of technical details and featuring complex spy-rich plots, one of the most enduring example being the Grigory Adamov's The Mystery of the Two Oceans (1939).
-Michael Crichton and Tom Clancy are considered to be the fathers of the "modern techno-thriller"; Crichton's book The Andromeda Strain and Clancy's book The Hunt for Red October set out the type example which defined the genre, although many authors had been writing similar material earlier, such as Craig Thomas, whom BBC News also credits as an early innovator.
+One of the earliest techno-thrillers is thought to be The Satan Bug (1962) by Alistair MacLean, while much of what counted for science fiction in the pre-war and early post-war Soviet Union were essentially techno-thrillers, full of technical details and featuring complex spy-rich plots, one of the most enduring example being the Grigory Adamov's The Mystery of the Two Oceans (1939).
+Michael Crichton and Tom Clancy are considered to be the fathers of the "modern techno-thriller"; Crichton's book The Andromeda Strain and Clancy's book The Hunt for Red October set out the type example which defined the genre, although many authors had been writing similar material earlier, such as Craig Thomas.
+BBC News credits Thomas as an early innovator, saying that fans regard him "as the inventor of the techno-thriller," and his 1977 novel Firefox has been credited with starting the genre.